syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/paging.md

 To enable the page size Dropdown feature in the Syncfusion Grid, you need to set the [PageSettings.PageSizes](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridPageSettings.html#Syncfusion_EJ2_Grids_GridPageSettings_PageSizes) property to **true** in the grid configuration.
 This property configuration triggers the rendering of a dropdown list within the pager, allowing you to select the desired page size.
 The selected page size determines the number of records displayed on each page of the grid.

-The following example that demonstrates how to integrate the page size Dropdown feature by configuring the `pageSizes` property:
+The following example that demonstrates how to integrate the page size Dropdown feature by configuring the `PageSizes` property:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}